Proto-cuneiform: Chronology of proto-cuneiform

-With the advent of the Early Dynastic, from c.
-3000-2900 BC onwards, the standard cuneiform script used to write the Sumerian language emerged, though only about 400 tablets have been recovered from the first part of this period (ca. 2900-2700 BC); these are mainly from Ur, with a few from Uruk.
+With the advent of the Early Dynastic Period (ED), from c.
+3000–2900 BC onwards, the standard cuneiform script used to write the Sumerian language emerged, though only about 400 tablets have been recovered from the first part of this period (c.
+2900–2700 BC, ED I); these are mainly from Ur, with a few from Uruk.
+According to Englund, this would be a "late proto-cuneiform" stage.

 Historical context

-The invention of proto-cuneiform occurs during the Late Uruk period, ca. 3500-3200 BC.
-This period is rich in changes, often grouped under the expression "urban revolution" or "state formation."
+The invention of proto-cuneiform occurs during the Late Uruk period, c.
+3500–3200 BC.
+This period is rich in changes, often grouped under the expression "urban revolution" or "state formation".
 It is a phase characterized by the emergence of more complex political structures than in the past ("states"), and of bigger settlements ("cities"), with an urban or "proto-urban" character.
 It is also a period of technological innovations and economic developments: the development of irrigated agriculture, the plow, wheeled carts, wool crafts, ceramics with the introduction of the potter's wheel, new architectural processes, etc. According to G. Selz:

 The Uruk phenomenon has received much attention as an early example of an emergent state.
 To what extent this state is seen as a fully centralized organization controlling bureaucratic, legal, military, and religious institutions is largely a matter of interpretation.
 The emergence of statehood in southern Mesopotamia was clearly intertwined with the process of urbanization and the development of Uruk as a center that functioned as the administrative and political hub from which other settlements depended hierarchically.
 This coincides with progressive specialization and division of labor, as best evidenced by the proto-cuneiform records of the Late Uruk period.

 The invention of proto-cuneiform, seen as the invention of writing, is commonly considered to mark the transition from prehistory to history.
-This can be tempered by the observation that it is one innovation among others that occurred during the era of the “urban revolution”, but nonetheless one of the most significant.
+This can be tempered by the observation that it is one innovation among others that occurred during the era of the "urban revolution", but nonetheless one of the most significant.
 According to Mario Liverani: